 The Baldwin County Board of Education is committed to making its electronic and information on its website accessible to individuals with disabilities by meeting or exceeding the World Wide Web Consortium’s (W3C’s) Web Content Accessibility Guidelines (WCAG) 2.0 Level AA standards, or updated equivalents of these guidelines.

 Content Access Issues

 The Baldwin County Board of Education strives to make our content accessible to everyone.
 If you have a disability or are having any trouble accessing our web content, our Communications Department welcomes the opportunity to personally assist you.
-Please contact the Baldwin County Board of Education’s Director of Communications, Terry Wilhite, at firstname.lastname@example.org, or 251-937-0324.
+Please contact the Baldwin County Board of Education’s Communications Department at firstname.lastname@example.org.
 If contacting in writing, please include the web address or URL along with a detailed description of the problems you have encountered.